Ox0017/vrc/README.md

 # VRChatApiClient

-Java based implementation based on [vrchatapi.github.io](https://github.com/vrchatapi/vrchatapi.github.io)
+Java implementation based on [vrchatapi.github.io](https://github.com/vrchatapi/vrchatapi.github.io)

 ## Disclaimer

+Using this API is allowed for non malicious usage.
+Abuse of the API may result in account termination!

 This is the official response of the VRChat Team (from Tupper more specifically) on the usage of the VRChat API.